bainchild/rpc2-rs/README.md

 ---

 The protocol works like [BloxstrapRPC](https://github.com/bloxstraplabs/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game) for roblox to host communication,
-and for host to client it uses json files loaded from the content directory using `rbxasset://rpc2/<cachebuster><command>`, reading it using `TextService:GetFamilyInfo()`, which converts it to a table.
+and for host to roblox it uses json files loaded from the content directory using `rbxasset://rpc2/<cachebuster><command>`, reading it using `TextService:GetFamilyInfo()`, which converts it to a table.
 The cachebuster is determined by the client and sent along with the command.

 It used to use [EditableImage](https://robloxapi.github.io/ref/class/EditableImage.html)-s loaded from the content directory.